danehobrecht/niu-mini-keymap/README.md

 Flashing Instructions (GNU/Linux):

-1. Download/extract the repository zip and rename it to "danehobrecht".
+1. Download/extract the repository zip and rename it to "tmuq".

 2. Migrate the folder to: ~/qmk_firmware/keyboards/niu_mini/keymaps.

 3. Open the terminal inside the directory and run:

-    qmk flash -kb niu_mini -km danehobrecht
+    qmk flash -kb niu_mini -km tmuq

 You should recieve this error: